Akuli/tkinter-tutorial/dialogs.md

 ```

 This code creates a message box correctly, but it also creates a stupid
-window in the back ground.
+window in the background.
 The problem is that tkinter needs a root
 window to display the message, but we didn't create a root window yet so
 tkinter created it for us.